MrCrypticxDev/Auth-API/README.md

 # Auth API
-Something like a BotList I was planning on doing few months ago but didn't finish so you can aheb a look 😀
+Something like a BotList I was planning on doing few months ago but didn't finish so you can have a look 😀